julienAvecScript/PythonAvecCapital/README.txt

 v1.0

-DISCLAIMER: RUNS ONLY IN SANDBOX MODE, HAVEN'T IMPLEMENTED BUYS AND SELLS YET.

 INTRO
 =====
 In 2021 I coded a rudimentary trading robot in Java.
 This is the Python version of a similar simplified algorithm.
 My logic relies strictly on Coinbase tickers to catch dips and peaks in a given crypto's price, buying as low as possible and selling higher for a cash profit.